sfacca/dmat-cleanup/README.md

 # dmat cleanup
- functions to reduce dimensions and clean noise from sparse matrix to speed up (square euclidean) dimension matrix calculation
+ functions to reduce dimensionality and clean noise from sparse matrix to speed up (square euclidean) distance matrix calculation